arabellaknowles/CV/CV.md

 #### Analytical

 - A major part of my degree was statistical analysis.
 I used IBM SPSS statistics to manipulate and analyse large datasets, looking for trends and abnormalities within the results.
-This required extreme focus and attention to detail.
-I received 80% in my final year statistics exam.
+I attained 80% in my final year statistics exam.

 #### Team Work